sanjiyer/Coding-Samples/README.md

 # Coding-Samples
 Examples of my coding projects for Pre-Doctoral Applications.
-These are older examples of my coursework code from last year, and aren't as well commented and organised as I would have done currently.

 Stata:
 - Stata Coding Sample
-- EC2C1 Empirical Project
+- EC2C1 Empirical Project (older and not as well organised or commented as I would do currently)

 Python:
 - Submarines